geudde/attic-chest/pages/13.reference/01.porden/docs.md

 128 THE ESCAPE. book hi.

-" Still dost thou doubt my truth, or scorn my aid ?
+" Still dost thou doubt my truth, or scorn my aid?

 " Know that the ocean cannot boast a maid